ship-it-mind/cipher-chatbot/README-start.md

 ### <a name='CreateandtrainaWitapptodonaturallanguageprocessing'></a>Create and Train a Wit App

+Here we will create a new wit app that we will use train by filling the app with data.
+Go to wit.ai and login, Then let's start by following the next steps.

 * Create a new Wit App
     * Choose the name of your app
     * Choose **English** as the language of the app